SheetJS/test_files/README.md

 <http://jxls.sourceforge.net/>
 At the time of this writing, it is covered under the GNU Lesser GPL License

+`roo` pulls the test battery from the roo project: <http://roo.rubyforge.org/>
+At the time of this writing, the test files are covered under the MIT License

 # License

 All files contained in this repository are licensed under the Apache 2 License.